Steps & Posts

 For the most part, no cement is used in setting a post.
 A hole is dug 1/3 to 1/2 the length of the overall post.

-The post is lowered into the hole, squared up, back filled, and packed tight in place.
+The post is lowered into the hole, squared up, back filled, and packed tight into place.

 The Ingalls Memorial Library in Rindge has officially been added to the register of historic places in our great state of New Hampshire!
 Originally built in 1894, PMGW was honored to assist the library in commemorating the event with a beautiful granite post with a custom plaque inlay.
 We always enjoy helping our local communities and being a lasting part of our state's history.